Four Key Facts About Rick Nolan’s Position on Mining

-- New cars contain more than 1 ton of iron, steel, copper, nickel, and nickel-based aluminum – hybrid vehicles are even more energy efficient.
+- New hybrid cars contain more than 1 ton of iron, steel, copper, nickel, and nickel-based aluminum.

 - Wind turbines contain hundreds of tons of steel and copper – and reduce our air pollution.

-- Every computer – television – light bulb – printer – iPad – and on and on – contains iron ore and precious metals that we mine in Minnesota, and helps reduce our dependency on fossil fuels.
+- Every computer – television – light bulb – printer – iPad – contains iron ore and precious metals that we mine in Minnesota, and helps reduce our dependency on fossil fuels.

 More on Mining